From Representational Complementarity to Dual Systems: Synergizing VLM and Vision-Only Backbones for End-to-End Driving: Related Work

 \section{Related Work}

-\textbf{VLMs for autonomous driving.} Prior work leverages VLMs either in \emph{dual-system} pipelines that generate high-level commands/waypoints for downstream planners~\citep{tian2024drivevlm,jiang2024senna}, or in \emph{single-system} formulations that cast planning as language generation, often with prompting for interpretability~\citep{wang2024omnidrive,mao2023language,bai20243d,shao2024lmdrive,zhang2024wisead,mao2023gpt,zhao2025sce2drivex,hwang2024emma,wei2022chain,fu2025orion}.
-We follow the dual-system spirit in using VLMs as a complementary signal, but focus on \emph{understanding and exploiting} the differences between a VLM branch and vision-only backbones (e.g., ViT/ResNet/EVA) within the same planning architecture, turning their complementarity into practical trajectory selection and efficient deployment.
+\textbf{VLMs for autonomous driving.} Recent work incorporates vision--language models into autonomous driving in two main ways.
+One line follows a \emph{dual-system} design, where a VLM provides high-level commands, semantic guidance, or intermediate waypoints for a downstream planner~\citep{tian2024drivevlm,jiang2024senna}.
+Another line adopts a more \emph{single-system} formulation, casting planning or action generation directly as multimodal language generation, often with prompting or textual reasoning for interpretability~\citep{wang2024omnidrive,mao2023language,bai20243d,shao2024lmdrive,zhang2024wisead,mao2023gpt,zhao2025sce2drivex,hwang2024emma,wei2022chain,fu2025orion}.
+We are closer in spirit to the dual-system view, but with a different emphasis: rather than treating the VLM mainly as a stronger semantic module, we ask how VLM and vision-only branches differ after policy learning, and how their residual complementarity can be converted into trajectory selection and efficient deployment.

-\textbf{Diagnosing VLM/VLA driving stacks.} Most analyses emphasize interpretability or benchmarked reasoning (e.g., explanation-centric datasets and evaluation protocols)~\citep{chonghao2023drivelm,ming2023reason2drive,tianshuai2025visionlanguageaction,sicong2025a,yue2025finegrained,zecong2026autodridm}.
-In contrast, we study a more mechanistic question inside a unified planning stack: how a VLM branch and alternative vision backbones differ in \emph{internal representations}, how these differences are transformed (often compressed) after policy learning, and when they translate into actionable scenario-level gains.
-To our knowledge, this work is among the first to systematically analyze, within a unified VLA-style planning architecture, the representational discrepancy between a VLM branch and alternative visual backbones and how such discrepancy is transformed (and often compressed) at the decision level.
+\textbf{Diagnosing VLM/VLA driving stacks.} Most existing analyses of VLM/VLA driving systems focus on interpretability, reasoning ability, or benchmark construction, such as explanation-centric datasets, language-grounded evaluation, and structured reasoning protocols~\citep{chonghao2023drivelm,ming2023reason2drive,tianshuai2025visionlanguageaction,sicong2025a,yue2025finegrained,zecong2026autodridm}.
+In contrast, we study a more mechanistic question inside a unified planning stack: how VLM and vision-only encoders differ in internal representations, how these differences are transformed---and often compressed---after downstream policy learning, and when the remaining residual factors become behaviorally useful at the scenario level.
+To our knowledge, this is among the first works to systematically connect \emph{representation geometry}, \emph{behavioral complementarity}, and \emph{trajectory-level selection} within a unified VLA-style planning framework.

-Overall, our work complements prior VLM-for-driving systems by providing an analysis-to-mechanism pipeline: from representation isomorphism (RQ 1), to behavioral complementarity (RQ 2), to trajectory selection and efficient deployment (RQ 3).
+Overall, our work complements prior VLM-for-driving systems by offering an analysis-to-mechanism pipeline: from shared-versus-unique representation structure (RQ1), to scenario-level behavioral complementarity (RQ2), to lightweight hybrid/dual designs that exploit this complementarity in practice (RQ3).